Barbecue Chickpea Collard Wraps

-Barbecue Chickpea Collard Wraps with Hemp Ranch Dressing- packed with protein and fiber, these veggie-filled collard wraps make the perfect healthy lunch! (vegan, gluten-free, grain-free)
+Barbecue Chickpea Collard Wraps- packed with protein and fiber, these veggie-filled collard wraps make the perfect healthy lunch! (vegan, gluten-free, grain-free)

 If there’s one thing I think we could all use more of in our diet this year, it’s leafy greens.
 They’re brimming with fiber, vitamins and minerals, and they contain superfood phytonutrients that can help lower your risk for diseases like heart disease, diabetes, and cancer.